danthegoodman1/DevOpsAlarm/README.md

 To solve this, I've made a device using simple off the self parts and free software to support a physical on-call alarm.
 Combining an industrial signal light stack, a buzzer, a Raspberry Pi (or any device balena supports), and the balena platform, for under $25 you can make a physical alarm that goes off when an incident occurs while on-call.

+This project is written in Go to optimize for lower resource devices like the RPi Zero W.

 ## Features

 - Support various incident management solutions (including custom) WIP